Mark Walton (American football): Cincinnati Bengals

 Walton was drafted by the Cincinnati Bengals in the fourth round (112th overall) of the 2018 NFL Draft.
 In the Bengals' Week 4 victory over the Atlanta Falcons, he had his first five professional carries for nine rushing yards to go along with two receptions for 28 receiving yards.
 Overall, he finished his rookie season with 14 carries for 34 rushing yards to go along with five receptions for 41 receiving yards.

 On April 6, 2019, Walton was waived by the Bengals after being arrested for the third time in the offseason.

 Miami Dolphins

 After a mini-camp tryout, Walton signed with the Miami Dolphins on May 12, 2019.
 Walton made his first start against the Washington Redskins, rushing six times for 32 yards in a 16–17 Dolphins loss.
 He rushed for 66 yards on 14 carries the following week against the Buffalo Bills, also catching one reception for −8 yards.
-On November 4, he was suspended four games by the NFL for violating the league's personal conduct and substance abuse policies for his offseason arrests.
-The Dolphins waived him on November 19, 2019, after his fourth arrest of the year.
-His suspension was lifted on December 3, 2019.
+On November 4, Walton was suspended four games by the NFL for violating the league's personal conduct and substance abuse policies for his offseason arrests.
+The Dolphins waived Walton on November 19, after his fourth arrest of the year.
+His suspension was lifted on December 3.
 Walton was suspended an additional eight weeks by the NFL on November 13, 2020, and reinstated on January 4, 2021.